splanck/vlibc/vlibcdoc.md

 `posix_spawn` accepts an attribute object controlling the signal mask and process group of the new process.
 File actions can be supplied to open, close or duplicate file descriptors before executing the program.
+On the BSD family the implementation delegates to the native spawn facilities provided by the kernel.
+When available, `posix_spawn` or a combination of `pdfork` and `fdwalk` is used to create the child efficiently.
+Systems lacking these features fall back to a portable `fork`/`exec` sequence that communicates early errors over a pipe.

 ### Example